-- 8. Signal timing for each phase, including temporary actuation, to maintain all existing actuated or traffic responsive mode signal operations for main and side street movements for the duration of the Contract (Check with Traffic Operations Engineer). - 9.
-Location and geometry for transitions, detours, and diversions. - 10.
-Typical sections for each phase of work on all projects, except simple resurfacing projects, in order to show lane widths, offsets, barrier locations and other features influencing traffic control. - 11.
+- 10. Typical sections for each phase of work on all projects, except simple resurfacing projects, in order to show lane widths, offsets, barrier locations and other features influencing traffic control. - 11.
 The proposed regulatory speed(s) for each phase. - 12.
-Reference to appropriate Design Standards or MUTCD drawings whenever applicable. - 13.
+Reference to project specific MUTCD or Design Standards, Series 600 drawings.
+Do not make a general reference to the Design Standards, 600 Series in the plan notes as Section 102-9 of the Standard Specifications for Road and Bridge Construction includes a general reference to the index. - 13.
 Appropriate quantities, pay items and pay item notes. - 14.
 Resolve any conflicts between permanent signing and markings and work zone signing and markings. - 15.
-Key strategies such as service patrol, police, public service announcements, night work, etc.. - 16.
-Good plan notes. - 17.
+Key strategies such as service patrol, police, public service announcements, night work, etc. - 16.
+General notes. - 17.
 Address the need for maintaining existing roadway lighting. - 18.
 Work area access plan. - 19.
-Address the need for transit operations to safely stop along the roadway to board and discharge passengers, and to maintain transit stop signage.
+Temporary traffic control for bicyclists and pedestrians - 20.
+Address the need for transit operations to safely stop along the roadway to board and discharge passengers, and to maintain transit stop signage. - 21.
+Provide temporary business/residential access as needed.